-My wife (Elizabeth) and I served as missionaries in Cambodia from 2012 to 2020, when COVID-19 happened and we relocated to Springfield, Missouri, USA.
+My wife (Elizabeth) and I served as missionaries in Cambodia from 2012 to 2020, when COVID-19 happened and we relocated to Joplin, Missouri, USA.
 We have four children ages nine to sixteen years old, and we’ve been married since 2000.

 Before crossing the Pacific, I served as a youth pastor for ten years and worked as a trauma nurse for three.
 Before all that, I went to law school, passed the bar, and became a licensed (but not practicing) attorney.
 Before all that, I was a kid.

 In Cambodia, I had the honor of provided marriage coaching, pre-marital prep, debriefing, transition and grief coaching, etc. My clients were cross-cultural Christian workers, NGO folks, Cambodians, diplomats, and basically people.
 Some were believers and some weren’t.
 Additionally, Elizabeth and I helped lead an international church with folks from about 30 countries.

 My goal is to gently walk with people, whatever their nationality and background, towards Jesus and the healing and freedom he gives.